 The Role of Bank Regulation

-Financial stability is one of the Central Bank of Barbados’ two objectives, and as such, acting as a prudential regulator is one of its main functions.
-The key players in the financial system are banks and other financial institutions.
-They provide financing for commercial entities, basic financial services for the general population and access to the payments system.
-Because the failure of a bank can undermine the stability and integrity of the financial system, banks are highly regulated entities.
+These institutions provide financing for commercial entities, basic financial services for the general population, access to the payments system, and credit reports.
+Because the failure of a financial institution or payment service can undermine the stability and integrity of the financial system, these entities are highly regulated.